The Guides of Ghent offer a wide range of guided tours. Select your tour and book your guide.

 Filliers is a lot more than just the classic grain genever.
 The range includes also gin, whisky and vodka.
 Because they all belong to the same family.
 Get an insider’s look in the largest grain distillery in Flanders.

-Welcome in Belgium’s third largest sea port!
-The port of Ghent is the industrial heart of the town.
+Welcome to North Sea Port, the 60-kilometre-long cross-border port area that stretches from Ghent tot Vlissingen on the North Sea coast in the Netherlands.
 On this tour you will learn all about the North Sea Port, the ‘access gate to Europe’.

 The world’s oldest profession is very well known in Ghent.
 Our guide will take you to the famous and less known red-light quarters in this town.